intelligence is being vastly amplified by AI

 projectiles.
 However, they are almost useless against lasers.
 A fourth

 and final layer takes care of this problem.
-It uses photochromatic particles,
+This uses photochromatic particles,

 which change their properties when exposed to laser light, effectively